LabZhengLiu/MeshTGV/README.md

       │── ...

    ```

+   - `groundtruth.obj` :
+   The GroundTruth data of model.

+   - `noisy.obj` :
+   The Noise data of model.

-   - `_tgv_filtered_normals-aad=xxx.txt` :
+   - `tgv_filtered_normals-aad=xxx.txt` :
    Storing the result normals after MeshTGV Normal Filtering **before** Vertex Updating.
-   "aad=xxx" in the filename means the Average Angle Deviation (θ value used in our paper) of the result normals is "xxx".
+   "aad=xxx" in the filename means the Average Angle Deviation(θ) of the result normals is "xxx".

-   - `_tgv_result_mesh.obj` :
+   - `tgv_result_mesh.obj` :
    The result mesh saved after MeshTGV Normal Filtering **and** Vertex Updating.

-   - `block-smooth-GroundTruth.obj` :
-   The GroundTruth data of Block model.
-   - `block-smooth-RandomDirectionNoise0.35.obj` :
-   The Noise data of Block model.

 ### Run MeshTGV Algorithm:

-0. Double click the executable file : "MeshTGV-1.1.0.exe".
+0. Double click the executable file.

 1. Load the Noisy Mesh:

-   Menu -> Model -> LoadMesh -> Choose your noisy mesh

-2. Load the GroundTruth Mesh:

-   Menu -> Model -> Load GroundTruth Mesh -> Choose your GroundTruth mesh
+   Menu -> Model -> Load Mesh -> Choose your noisy mesh

-3. Open MeshTGV algorithm panel:
+2. Open MeshTGV algorithm panel:

    Menu -> Denoising -> MeshTGV

-4. Set parameters then Click Run button
+3. Set parameters then Click Run button

 5. Output:

    - *Visualization output* : showed in the mainwindow.
-   - *Quantitative Evaluation output* : showed in the console.
    - *Norm result output* : automaticlly saved in the same folder with the input Noisy Mesh.
    - *Mesh result output* : You need to save the Mesh result manually :
    Menu -> Model -> Save